ryoi/prototype-adidas/README.md

   - touch swipe for navigation
   - touch zooming
 - Sizing Chart
-  - centralize all sizing related info into modal or popup (might contain interaction within)
+  - centralize all sizing related info and interactions